 If you miss one hormone pill, take it as soon as you remember.
-Back up birth control is recommended for 7 days following missed or late pills.
+Back-up birth control is recommended for 7 days following missed or late pills.

 If you miss two or more hormone pills, take 1 pill as soon as you remember you forgot them.
-Then read the pill label or call your doctor about instructions on how to take your missed pills.
+Then read the pill label or call your doctor for instructions on how to take your missed pills.
 Pregnancy is more likely.
 So use a backup method of birth control for 7 days.

 If you miss pills and have had sex without a backup method of birth control, you can use emergency contraception, such as Plan B. You can use emergency contraception for up to 5 days after having had sex, but it works best if you take it right away.
 Emergency contraception is often available without a prescription but if have trouble contact your OB/GYN provider.

 How often should a woman have a menstrual cycle?